The Cavapoo: A cross between a Poodle and a Cavalier King Charles Spaniel

 - Congenital heart problems: The most common heart problem is mitral valve disease.
 It's due to a contraction of the heart valve, which over time will begin to leak.
 It can also lead to heart murmurs.

 Cavapoos are a relatively low-maintenance breed, but they'll still need a weekly brush to keep their coat clean.
-Others with slightly longer coats will need a little more grooming, but a monthly clip or trim will keep it in good condition.
+Some Cavapoos who have slightly longer coats will need a little more grooming, but a monthly clip or trim will keep its coat in good condition.

-Cavapoos are a very intelligent breed that is also very easy to train.
+Cavapoos are a very intelligent breed and is also very easy to train.
 As with all other dogs, consistency and patience are key, so focus on a daily 10-15 minute session.
 Cavapoos prefer a softer training approach, and extra patience may be needed when it comes to potty-training as Cavapoos can sometimes a take little longer to respond.

 Because they need lots of rest during their early years, Cavapoos need a quiet, safe place to nap and relax.
 But they can also be very playful so puppy-proofing the house is really important.
 Cavapoo puppies love to chew and explore - make sure all cables and wires are tied up and out of harms ways.